eriklangille/zql/README.md

 ### Web browser debugging

 To debug the WASM build, open the browser DevTools and navigate to the `Console` tab.
 Build using `npm run debug` to get console log output.
-This will slow performance by a lot Console log includes output of instruction generation, equivalent to the `explain` keyword.
+This will slow performance by a lot.
+Console log includes output of instruction generation, equivalent to the `explain` keyword.

 Select `Disable cache` under the `Network` tab when rebuilding the WASM file